Skip to main content

 Why should I join UCW-WI?

-UCW-WI organizes for fair wages, contracts, and benefits for undergraduate and graduate student workers, adjunct and non-tenure-track faculty, and university staff at Marquette University.
-When you join us, you are choosing to work together with your co-workerswhich is always more powerful than doing so aloneto better our collective working conditions and lives on campus.
-We want to have a seat at the table and a direct say in the terms of our employment.
+UCW-WI organizes for fair wages and contracts for student workers, faculty, and staff at Marquette University and across the city of Milwaukee, Wisconsin.
+When you join us, you are choosing to organize together in solidarity with all your co-workerswhich is always more powerful than doing so aloneto better our collective working conditions across our campuses.
 If we work together, we can create a better, fairer, more just university for ourselves and our co-workers and students alike.
-We hope you'll consider joining us.
+We hope you will consider joining us.

 How much are dues in UCW-WI?

-Being a wall-to-wall union where members receive different compensation, we ask members to pay dues at different rates depending on their compensation.
-If you make less than $20K/year, then your dues rate would be $7.25/month.
-If you make $50K-$60K/year, then your dues rate would be $26/month.
-Dues support organizing, technology, and legal services, for example.
+Being a wall-to-wall union where members may receive very different compensation, we ask members to pay dues at different rates depending on their compensation.
+If you make less than $20K/year, then your dues rate is $7.25/month.
+If you make $50K-$60K/year, then your dues rate is $26/month.